 Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
 The SIO[3:1] are don't care when during SPI mode.
-(Please refer to "Figure 42.
-Sector Erase (SE) Sequence (Command 20) (SPI Mode)", "Figure 43.
+(Please refer to "Figure 38.
+Sector Erase (SE) Sequence (Command 20) (SPI Mode)" and "Figure 40.
 Sector Erase (SE) Sequence (Command 20) (QPI Mode)")

 The self-timed Sector Erase Cycle time (tSE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked while the Sector Erase cycle is in progress.
-The WIP sets during the tSE timing, and clears when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
+The Write in Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
+The WIP sets 1 during the tSE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the sector is protected by BP3, BP2, BP1, BP0 bits, the Sector Erase (SE) instruction will not be executed on the sector.

-9-13.
+9-14.
 Block Erase (BE32K)

 The Block Erase (BE32K) instruction is for erasing the data of the chosen block to be "1".
 The instruction is used for 32K-byte block erase operation.
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE32K).
-Any address of the block (Please refer to "Table 4.
-Memory Organization") is a valid address for Block Erase (BE32K) instruction.
-The CS# must go high exactly at the byte boundary (the least significant bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE32K).
+Any address of the block (see "Table 4.
+Memory Organization (8Mb)") is a valid address for Block Erase (BE32K) instruction.
+The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.